 Dqlite (distributed SQLite) extends SQLite across a cluster of machines, with automatic failover and high-availability to keep your application running.
 It uses C-Raft, an optimised Raft implementation in C, to gain high-performance transactional consensus and fault tolerance while preserving SQlite’s outstanding efficiency and tiny footprint.

-sudo add-apt-repository -y ppa:dqlite/stable && sudo apt install dqlite
+sudo add-apt-repository -y ppa:dqlite/dev && sudo apt install dqlite-tools

 Why use Dqlite